Lady Gaga reveals she has PTSD

 Gaga revealed rape in 2014

-Gaga publicly revealed that she had been raped in 2014, seven years after the attack happened when she was 19.
+In 2014, Gaga publicly revealed that she had been raped when she was 19.
 Her Oscar-nominated song, "Til It Happens To You," focuses on the experience of being sexually assaulted.
 The song was featured in the documentary, "The Hunting Ground," about sexual assault on campus.

 "My own trauma in my life has helped me to understand the trauma of others," Gaga said in an interview with the "Today" show.
 "I told the kids today that I suffer from a mental illness.
 I suffer from PTSD.
 I've never told that to anyone before, so here we are."